dbbang/shopping-cart-svelte/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-HOW TO START A SVELTEKIT PROJECT: https://svelte.dev/docs/kit/creating-a-project
+HOW TO START A SVELTEKIT PROJECT: https://svelte.dev/docs/kit/creating-a-project HOW TO ADD TAILWIND: https://tailwindcss.com/docs/guides/sveltekit

+SIMPLE PROJECTS:
+1. SOUNDBOARD
+2. A STOPWATCH
+3.